choudhrybilal/MOTUS---Arduino-Based-Robotic-Car-Controlled-Wirelessly-Using-Leap-Motion-Sensor/README.md

 https://www.leapmotion.com/setup/desktop/windows

 ### Step 02
+#### Leap motion controller interfacing with Arduino microcontroller

+Getting leapmotion to talk to arduino.

+Top level: Leapmotion makes data available via websockets on ws://127.0.0.1:6437.
+Node.js can parse this.
+There is also a Node.js library for talking to Arduino called Johnny-five.
+You need something called StandardFirmata which standardises commands sent between the Arduino and a host computer, which Johnny-five speaks.

+Note: the serialport library only works with node 0.12.x

+### Step 03
+#### Setup

+1 - Install nodejs
+2 - Run npm install

+### Step 04
 #### Connect the HC-05 bluetooth module to the Arduino for configuration
 We will program the Arduino to send AT commands to the module to configure it via a SoftwareSerial connection.
 Wire the TX and RX pins of your module to your Arduino.
 They need wired in a crossover configuration, so from the module to the Arduino wire TX to pin 10 and RX to pin 11.